/ Campus Ministries

 More Information

-Some trips may have high demand, and we may follow up with you about trip placement after you sign up.
-Please pray about the choices you make; we are excited about what God is going to do!
+Some trips may have high demand, so we may follow up with you about trip placement after you sign up.
+Ask and listen for how God would lead you.
+We are excited about what He is going to do!

 • You are ultimately responsible for the total cost of the trip; fundraising information will be available

-If your only reason for not registering is financial, you may contact Nancy Smith to request an application for financial assistance to help with the cost.
+If your only reason for not registering is financial, you may apply for financial assistance to help with the cost.

 Standards of Excellence